Find an Electrician Trade School Near You

 4. Maintenance Work: Maintenance electrician jobs focus strictly on working with existing electrical systems in many settings, including residential, commercial, and industrial.
 They identify problems and replace or repair electrical components as needed.
 They must identify and fix problems as quickly as possible since it could mean that a family cannot live in their home or a factory cannot operate until the repairs are completed.

 Offshore electrical work: Find these positions within the energy sector in areas like offshore oil and gas operations or wind farms.
 Many positions will require you to have advanced education in electrical engineering and specialized knowledge about the types of equipment used in the field.
-This could include knowledge of electromechanical, electronic, and programmable equipment as well as hydraulic and pneumatic systems and analog and digital transmitters.

 Lineman work: Work for power companies on outdoor high-power transmission and distribution lines and systems.
 Lineworker jobs typically exist with major electric utility companies, and you could find yourself working on overhead and underground power lines as well as other electrical subsystems and components.
-Electrical safety and fall protection are critical concerns in these positions since linemen often work at great heights on high-voltage lines.

-Signage and highway systems: Help fix, maintain or install traffic lights, pole lighting along streets, airport runway lights, or lighted signs or awnings on buildings or detached structures.
+Signage and highway systems: Help fix, maintain, or install traffic lights, pole lighting along streets, airport runway lights, or lighted signs or awnings on buildings or detached structures.

 Fire alarm and security systems: Focus on installing or repairing low-voltage systems that help protect buildings and their occupants from blazes, theft, acts of vandalism, or other threats.